Consume IBM Cloud Object Storage OData Feeds in SAP Lumira

 Use the API Server to create data visualizations on IBM Cloud Object Storage feeds that reflect any changes in SAP Lumira.

-You can use the CData API Server and the ADO.NET Provider for IBM Cloud Object Storage (or any of 200+ other ADO.NET Providers) to create data visualizations based on IBM Cloud Object Storage data in SAP Lumira.
+You can use the CData API Server to create data visualizations based on IBM Cloud Object Storage data in SAP Lumira.
 The API Server enables connectivity to live data: dashboards and reports can be refreshed on demand.
 This article shows how to create a chart that is always up to date.

 Set Up the API Server